|What you need to know to choose a safe brand of honey|

 That won't be the same for everyone.

-This is why I thought about doing a series on products like this one, but never carried through with the idea.
-Until now.
-There are too many variables to be able to make any safe recommendations.
+This is why I've been dragging my feet about discussing particular products.
+There are so many variables involved that it's impossible to make any safe recommendations.
 All I can do is share my research and what I have experienced for myself.

 Do YOU eat honey?